Matchgirls' strike: Popular culture

-In 1966, the British actor Bill Owen collaborated with songwriter Tony Russell to create a musical about the strike, named The Matchgirls.
+In 1966 the British actor Bill Owen collaborated with songwriter Tony Russell to create a musical about the strike, named The Matchgirls.
 The strike was next featured in an episode in the second series of the BBC's Ripper Street, originally aired on 11 November 2013, with various victims of the conditions in the factories seeking revenge on the parties involved.

 An event to commemorate the 125th anniversary was held in Bishopsgate, London in 2013.
 The matchgirls were featured during the "HerStory" video tribute to notable women on U2's tour in 2017 for the 30th anniversary of The Joshua Tree during a performance of "Ultraviolet (Light My Way)" from the band's 1991 album Achtung Baby.

-The children's novel Florence and the Mischievous Kitten by Megan Rix, published by Puffin Books in 2019, tells the story of the Bryant and May matchgirl Beth protesting in the summer of 1888 and her meeting with Miss Florence Nightingale.
+The children's novel Florence and the Mischievous Kitten by Megan Rix, published by Puffin Books in 2019, tells the story of the Bryant & May matchgirl Beth protesting in the summer of 1888 and her meeting with Florence Nightingale.

-In 2022, a fictionalized account of the origins of the strike was depicted in the Netflix film Enola Holmes 2.
+In 2022 a fictionalized account of the origins of the strike was depicted in the Netflix film Enola Holmes 2.
 Strike leader Sarah Chapman was played by Hannah Dodd.

 Commemoration

-In 2022 English Heritage announced that the Matchgirls' Strike would be commemorated with a blue plaque at site of the former Bryant and May factory in Bow, London, later that year.
-The plaque was unveiled at Bow Quarter, Fairfield Road, Tower Hamlets on 5 July 2022 by actress Anita Dobson and Sam Johnson, great granddaughter of strike committee leader Sarah Chapman.
+In 2022 English Heritage announced that the Matchgirls' Strike would be commemorated with a blue plaque at the site of the former Bryant & May factory in Bow, London, later that year.
+The plaque was unveiled at Bow Quarter, Fairfield Road, Tower Hamlets on 5 July 2022 by actress Anita Dobson and Sam Johnson, great-granddaughter of strike committee leader Sarah Chapman.